-PRESENT: On average for 2019, HAGC had a Housing Assistance Payments utilization rate of 99% and voucher utilization rate of 88%.
+HAGC continues to prioritize voucher utilization and lease up.
+On average for 2020, HAGC had a Housing Assistance Payments utilization rate of 97% and voucher utilization rate of 86.6%.
 In order to increase utilization, HAGC has approved overtime for the Intake staff.
 HAGC staff worked diligently to verify eligible applicants and provide housing search assistance to voucher holders.
-The Tenant Briefing Program is held weekly to expedite leasing.
+The Tenant Briefing Program is held bi-weekly to expedite leasing.
+During the Covid-19 pandemic, HAGC has offered the tenant briefing program via webcast to continue to facilitate leasing.
 Despite these efforts, eligible applicants often have a difficult time locating affordable housing and obtaining a security deposit.
-Further, HAGC has been required to implement the Small Area Fair Market Rent Rule which has an impact on the maximum subsidy for units in many of the zip codes in HAGC's legal area of operation.
+HAGC has continued to remain operational during the coronavirus pandemic and has continued to issue vouchers for new enrollment in the Section 8 Housing Choice Voucher Program.
+In accordance with CDC, State and Local Health Department guidance tenant briefing classes have been held virtually to ensure transition of the required information and to comply with federal regulations.
+HAGC has extended voucher search time to those whose housing search has been impacted by the pandemic to avoid voucher expirations.
+HAGC has provided voucher holders with access to local resources to provide financial assistance during the pandemic as well.